 As the national FGM centre pilot continues alongside successful grassroots campaigning and the Guardian’s global end FGM campaign ending FGM is on the agenda as never before.

 However as austerity continues to bite and a new Prime Minister sets her agenda it is crucial that tackling FGM is seen as both a priority and becomings embedded in normal practice.
 The challenge is how to do this effectively at local and national level and to keep the momentum going as the majority of the media moves on and funding is restricted.

 In this round table discussion we’ll hear from speakers and collaborate using the tried and tested approach of workshops and discussion but also by using new online collaboration tools and social media to make this event accessible to as many people as possible and to hear the voices of those who may not wish to speak publicly.

 Sonita Pobi, National FGM Centre (Barnardos)

 Fahma Mohamed, Youth Member of Integrate Bristol, leader of the Guardian EndFGM campaign

 What you will get from attending this seminar:

 Shared perspectives about the challenges involved in being at the forefront of in ending FGM

 Practical ideas to implement and share with your colleagues to ensure that FGM is tackled at local level.

-Facilitated networking opportunities with your fellow participants
+Facilitated networking opportunities with key stakeholders

 Access to an online collaboration forum, both before and after the event, to further develop ideas and connections